My injury did not happen recently, can I still have a valid claim?

 Wrongful death is a premature or accidental casualty that happens as a result of misconduct or negligence by an individual, company or entity.
 The right to bring the wrongful death actions lies with the decedent’s immediate family members (usually surviving spouses, children or parents).
 This can arise out of a variety of circumstances such as an automobile accident, exposure to occupational hazardous conditions/materials, medical malpractice or even resulting from criminal behavior.

-What are considered “products” in a product liability claim?
+What is considered “products” in a product liability claim?

 Basically, a “product” is any tangible object that is produced, manufactured or supplied into commerce with intents for sale or lease to individuals for personal or commercial use.
 This includes, but not limited to, prescription drugs, automotive parts, appliances, cookware, sports equipment and children’s toys.
 Both manufacturers and suppliers of these products can be found liable for injuries they caused.
 The manufacturer can be held liable for defects in the construction, design, manufacturing, or formulation of their products.
 They can also be held responsible for providing insufficient instructions and warnings of use.